-SELF-FERTILE | ZONE 2/3 | HARVEST: EARLY-MID JULY 265-4082 2 vr old canes \$4.95 EACH 265-4025 bundle of 25 canes \$74.95 BUNDLE
+SELF-FERTILE | ZONE 2/3 | HARVEST: EARLY-MID JULY \$4.95 EACH \$74.95 BUNDLE

 AAC EDEN

 The most exciting new raspberry variety to come along in quite some time, Eden looks extremely promising right across the board!
 Massive berries which are firm and easy to pick, have excellent flavour, superior shelf life, good winter hardiness and last but not least, the canes are practically thornless.
 A real winner for both commercial and home garden settings.